We Will Go to Mount Paektu

-"We Will Go to Mount Paektu" is a 2015 North Korean light music song in praise of the country's leader, Kim Jong-un.
+"We Will Go to Mount Paektu" is a 2015 North Korean light music song in praise of the country's leader, Kim Jong Un.

-The song is important politically, and its lyrics recount a highly symbolic trek onto Mount Paektu, important in North Korean propaganda, by Kim Jong-un.
+The song is important politically, and its lyrics recount a highly symbolic trek onto Mount Paektu, important in North Korean propaganda, by Kim Jong Un.

 The song is associated with the Moranbong Band but has been performed by other North Korean artists as well.
 Slovenian avant-garde group Laibach recorded an English-language cover version of the song and wanted to perform it in North Korea.
 Authorities of the country asked them to leave it out of their concert and the group complied.

-Lyrics

 Background

-Songs had played an important part in the cult of personality of Kim Jong-un, whose succession of Kim Jong-il was accompanied by the song "Footsteps".
-Likewise, the purge of Jang Song-thaek, a major political event in Kim Jong-un's early career, was accompanied by "We Will Follow You Only".
+Songs had played an important part in the cult of personality of Kim Jong-un, whose succession of Kim Jong Il was accompanied by the song "Footsteps".
+Likewise, the purge of Jang Song-thaek, a major political event in Kim Jong Un's early career, was accompanied by "We Will Follow You Only".
 The release of "We Will Go to Mount Paektu" in turn coincided with soon-to-be-purged Minister of People's Armed Forces Hyon Yong-chol's visit abroad in Moscow.

 The lyrics of "We Will Go to Mount Paektu", by Ri Ji-song, were released in Rodong Sinmun on 20 April 2015.
-The lyrics recount Kim Jong-un's trek to Mount Paektu, important in North Korean propaganda and described as the "sacred mountain of the Sun that gives [the people] the spirit of victory" by the lyrics of the song.
-The chorus of the song says:
+The lyrics recount Kim Jong Un's trek to Mount Paektu, important in North Korean propaganda and described as the "sacred mountain of the Sun that gives [the people] the spirit of victory" by the lyrics of the song.
+The text below is the chorus (or refrain) of the song.

 The song took the center stage in Moranbong Band's concert on 28 April 2015.
 The song became one of the biggest hits of 2015 in North Korea.
 Other North Korean groups that have performed the song are the State Merited Chorus and the Kim Il-sung Youth League Art Propaganda Squad.